Growth-driven design: The ultimate guide

 Too often this is not the case because there has been no trial and error to improve on the site.
 Allowing for this trial and error will allow refinements and updates in line with what your customers are wanting to experience with your website.

-Unfortunately once a site is launched it will see no love for a further 1.5 to 2 years due to budgeting constraints.
-The scary part about this is that your website is your number 1 marketing asset.
-It’s also your number 1 salesperson.
+Often times once a site is launched it will see no love for a further 1.5 to 2 years due to budgeting constraints.
+The scary part about this is that your website is your number one marketing asset.
+It’s also your number one salesperson.